On Computational Complexity of Unitary and State Design Properties: Conclusions and discussion

+Regarding $\StDes(t, t', \delta, \delta')$ and $\UniDes(t, t', \delta, \delta')$, it is of great interest to further investigate the problems when $t=t'$.
+In this case, we have succeeded in proving the hardness only with small gap $\delta' - \delta$.
+To this end, however, our methods, i.e., to hide a hard instance in a set, may not work.
+It may also be interesting to consider the computational problems related to other definitions of unitary designs, such as the one based on the diamond norm.
+As different definitions do not lead to significant differences in applications, this is not practically important, but may still be of theoretical interest.
+In this case, the key is to tightly compute the approximation accuracy as we have done for proving the $\PP$-hardness of $\UniDes$ in terms of the moment operators.

+Our results, showing the computationally hard nature of checking design properties, indicate that there may exist \emph{pseudo} $t$-designs, namely, a set of state vectors or unitaries that is not a $t$-design but indistinguishable from $t$-designs in polynomial time.
+This direction may be of interest in regard to the recent progress in computationally-secure quantum cryptography based on pseudorandom states or unitaries.
+We expect that our results, that good $t$-design cannot be efficiently distinguished from bad $(t+1)$-design that fails to be a good $t$-design, could offer an interesting starting point toward this direction.

-While we have thoroughly investigated the computational complexity classes of the introduced problems, the complexity in some parameter regions remains open, such as $\UFP(t, \epsilon)$ for $\epsilon \in \Omega(1/\poly(n))$, and the hardness of $\StDes(t, \delta', \delta)$ and $\UniDes(t, \delta', \delta)$ for $t\geq 4$.
-Clarifying the complexity classes of these will be important open problems.
-From a more practical viewpoint, it will also be important to consider restricted sets of state vectors or unitaries, for which the problems we have introduced in this work become solvable in classical or quantum polynomial time.
+From a more practical viewpoint, it will also be important to consider restricted sets of state vectors or unitaries, for which the problems that we have introduced in this work become solvable in classical or quantum polynomial time.
+This direction is of significant importance for developing the practical variational ansatz for constructing designs or algorithms for studying emergent designs in Hamiltonian systems.